 - 1. Rule of Law.
-There is normative and empirical recognition of the principle of the rule of law, which means that all problems are resolved with the law as the highest guide. - 2.
-Equality before the Law Everyone has the same position before the law and the government.
-All discriminatory attitudes and actions are prohibited, except for special and temporary actions that encourage the acceleration of the development of certain groups (affirmative action). - 3.
+There is normative and empirical recognition of the principle of the rule of law, which means that all problems are resolved with law as the highest guide. - 2.
+Equality before Law Everyone has the same position before the law and the government.
+All attitudes and actions that are discriminatory are prohibited, except for special and temporary actions that encourage the acceleration of the development of certain groups (affirmative action). - 3.
 Principles of Legality (Due Process of Law).
-All government actions must be based on valid written laws and regulations.
+All governmental actions must be based on valid and written laws and regulations.
 These Legislative Regulations must first exist and come into force or precede the action taken. - 4.
-There are limitations to the power of the state and state organs when applying the principle of the vertical division of power or the horizontal separation of power.
-This power limitation is to avoid the abuse of power and develop a check-and-balance mechanism between the branches of power. - 5.
-To limit power, independent government institutions have also been developed, such as the central bank, army organizations, police, and the prosecutor's office.
-In addition, there are new institutions, such as the National Human Rights Commission, the General Election Commission, the Ombudsman, and the Indonesian Broadcasting Commission. - 6.
-An independent and impartial judiciary is essential to the rule of law.
-Judges must not take sides except for the sake of truth and justice and must not be influenced by anyone, whether political or financial. - 7.
-The State Administrative Court is part of a wider judicial institution that must be free and impartial; however, its existence must be specifically mentioned in the Constitution.
-Every legal state must provide citizens with the opportunity to challenge the decisions of state administrative officials, which is the authority of the state administrative court. - 8.
-Apart from the state administrative court, modern legal states also commonly adopt the idea of establishing a constitutional court to strengthen the system of checks and balances between branches of power to guarantee democracy.
-For example, this court examines the constitutionality of laws and decides on disputes over authority between state institutions that reflect the separate branches of state power. - 9.
-Constitutional protection of human rights with legal guarantees for enforcement through a fair process. - 10.
-Democratic (Democratische Rechtsstaat).
-The principle of democracy or popular sovereignty is adhered to and practiced, which guarantees the participation of the community in the state decision-making process so that every legal regulation that is implemented and enforced reflects the community's sense of justice.
+There are limitations to the power of the state and state organs when applying the principle of vertical division of power or horizontal separation of power.
+This power limitation is to avoid abuse of power and develop a check and balance mechanism between the branches of power. - 5.
+To limit power, independent government institutions have also been developed, such as the central bank, army organizations, police, and prosecutor's office.
+Apart from that, there are also new institutions such as the National Human Rights Commission, the General Election Commission, the Ombudsman, and the Indonesian Broadcasting Commission. - 6.
+An independent and impartial judiciary is essential for the rule of law.
+Judges must not take sides except for the sake of truth and justice, and must not be influenced by anyone, whether political or financial.

-- 11. Functions as a means of realizing state goals (welfare echtsstaat).
-In the Indonesian context, the idea of democratic rule of law is to achieve national goals, as stated in the preamble to the 1945 Constitution. - 12.
+- 7. The State Administrative Court is part of a wider judicial institution that must be free and impartial; however, its existence must be specifically mentioned.
+Every legal state must have an opportunity for citizens to challenge the decisions of state administrative officials, which is the authority of the state administrative court. - 8.
+Apart from the state administrative court, modern legal states also commonly adopt the idea of establishing a constitutional court in an effort to strengthen the system of checks and balances between branches of power to guarantee democracy.
+For example, this court examines the constitutionality of laws and decides on disputes over authority between state institutions that reflect separate branches of state power. - 9.
+Constitutional protection of human rights with legal guarantees for enforcement through a fair process. - 10.Democratic (Democratische Rechtsstaat).
+The principle of democracy or popular sovereignty is adhered to and practiced, which guarantees the participation of the community in the state decision-making process so that every legal regulation that is implemented and enforced reflects the community's sense of justice. - 11.
+Functions as a means of realizing state goals (welfare echtsstaats).
+In the Indonesian context, the idea of a democratic rule of law is to achieve national goals, as stated in the preamble to the 1945 constitution. - 12.
 Transparency and social control over lawmaking and law enforcement processes can help improve the weaknesses of institutional mechanisms to ensure truth and justice.
-Direct participation is needed because the representation mechanism in parliament cannot always be relied upon as the only channel for the people's aspirations.
-This is a form of representation of ideas that are not always attached to the representation.
+Direct participation is needed because the representation mechanism in parliament cannot always be relied upon as the only channel for people's aspirations.
+This is a form of representation of ideas that are not always attached to representation (Asshiddiqie, 2009).

-Therefore, the supremacy of law must be supported by a democratic system because there is a clear correlation between the supremacy of law, which is based on the Constitution, and the sovereignty of the people, which is implemented through a democratic system.
-Participation is at the core of democratic systems.
-However, democracy without legal regulation will lose its form and direction, whereas the law without democracy will lose its meaning (Resopijani & Neonbeni, 2024).
+Therefore, the supremacy of law must be supported by a democratic system because there is a clear correlation between the supremacy of law, which is based on the constitution, and the sovereignty of the people, which is implemented through a democratic system.
+Participation is at the core of the democratic system.
+However, democracy without legal regulation will lose its form and direction, whereas law without democracy will lose its meaning (Resopijani & Neonbeni, 2024).